redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ![ls command](command-line-ls.png)

-The only thing I want to point out here is that subdirectories and files are both printed here.
+The only thing I want to point out here is that subdirectories and files are both printed when `ls` is entered.
 Subdirectories do not have a file extension; files do.

-#### Setting Up a Repository
+#### Setting Up a Git Repository

+You can turn any ordinary folder into a Git repository, because Git repositories are just folders with a hidden `.git` file within them.

+##### Cloning from Remote

-There are two ways to set up a new repository:
+There are two ways to set up a new Git repository:

 - Initiating a repository on GitHub and cloning it your local computer
 - Initiating one on your local computer